chilipolygon/chilipolygon/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [Amazon Module](https://github.com/chilipolygon/Amazon-Requests-Module)
-- 🌱 I’m familiar with Python, JavaScript
+- 🌱 I’m familiar with Python, JavaScript, Data Structure
 - 👯 I’m looking to collaborate on Discord
 - 💬 Ask me about web automation
 - 📫 How to reach me: